dsalgadom/CSSR_Class/README.md

 ## Instructions and background information on this repository

-This repository contains three RMD files where every pair in the the class can add the links to their repositories for assignment 1, 2 and 3, respectively.
+This repository contains one RMD file where every couple can add the links to their repositories for assignment 1, 2 and 3.
+The corresponding html file creates a nice overview over all repositories.

 ## Folder and file structure

-    ├── Assignment 1.rmd         # Contains list of repos for assignment 1
+    ├── List of Links to Repo.rmd        # Contains list of links to repos for assignments 1 - 3
-    ├── Assignment 2.rmd         # Contains list of repos for assignment 2
-    ├── Assignment 3.rmd         # Contains list of repos for assignment 3
+    ├── List of Links to Repo.html       # Contains table of links to repos for assignments 1 - 3
     ├── Readme.md